top of page

 Phys Rep: A reasonably sturdy rope at least 5 feet in length.
 To bind another player you must first ask them if they are ok with role playing being tied up.
 Then you must be able to role play for at least 10 seconds, handing the bound player the rope to safely wrap around a limb or to hold.

-Limitations: Players may decline to be bound, and players should never actually be tied up for any reason during game play.
+Limitations: The opposing player must be held by [Waylay], in a state of surrender, or already defeated.
+Players may decline to be bound, and players should never actually be tied up for any reason during game play.

 Tier 4 Abilities

 Fence: The player has learned greatly of the underground market and has many contacts.
 They also now know how to advertise stolen quest items or in-game items to seem as though they were acquired legitimately, and can avoid suspicion when selling any items.
-They also receive a 25% off discount at all NPC shops in the realm.
-Fenced items may be sold to other players or redeemed for coins from Game Officials.
+They also receive a 25% off discount at all NPC shops and for specific services at Merchant’s Guild vendors in the realm.
+Fenced items may be sold to merchants or redeemed for coins from Game Officials.

 Phys Rep: Jeweler's loupe, small scale, or other appropriate appraisal tool.
 Requires 30 second minimum role play and then may seek out Game Officials to turn in items for payment.

-Set Trap 2: Rogues learn the ability to set more advanced traps that cause one wound per Tier to the player attempting to open them.
+Trap Use 2: Rogues learn the ability to set more advanced traps that cause one wound of torso damage per Tier to the player attempting to move an item, or open a trapped door, or container: normal armor rules apply.
+Along with Poison Use, traps can be made to not only cause damage but also have other effects: see Tier 3 [Create Poison].

-Phys Rep: Players use a card to denote the trap's effect as well as the Tier and character name of the player that set the trap in the container that has been trapped, or on a black ribbon used to denote the location of the trap.
+Phys Rep: RP, setting a trap takes 30 seconds per Tier: higher Tier traps are more complicated and deadly.
+Players use a card to denote the trap's effect as well as the Tier and character name of the player that set the trap in the container that has been trapped, or on a black ribbon and Suspicious Location card used to denote the location of the trap.

-Limitations: Players can only set 1 trap per Tire at a time.
-Traps are limited to 1 per container, or 1 per 5’ area.
+Limitations: Players can only set 1 trap per Tier at a time.
+Traps are limited to 1 per container, or 1 per 10’ area.
+This does not add to the number of traps you can have in play; it just increases their effectiveness.

 Conceal Item: The Rogue has learned how to effectively hide items on their person, and may conceal items from being Looted or Pickpocketed by other players.